 - We may impose conditions on your practising certificate or registration.
 These commonly limit you to practising in approved employment or partnership, or require you to deliver more frequent accountants' reports.
 If the IVA or PVA is likely to involve the disclosure of confidential information to the supervisor, you should ensure that the supervisor is a practising solicitor.

 - Entering into an IVA or a PVA is a ground for intervention.
-However, this is unlikely if there is no evidence of any risk to clients' money or the interests of the public.
+However, this is unlikely if there is no evidence of any risk to clients' money or the interests of the public or the profession.

 Appointment of administrator, administrative receiver or liquidator

 To ensure that your duties to your clients continue to be met, (for example, in respect of confidentiality and independence), it is important to ensure that any appointment of an insolvency practitioner, whether as administrative receiver, administrator or liquidator, is a solicitor.
-This may not be necessary in the case of a pre-pack administration sale to another law firm, which is unlikely to involve the disclosure of confidential information.
+This may not be necessary in the case of a pre-pack administration sale, which is unlikely to involve the disclosure of confidential information.
 You will need to continue to hold a practising certificate.

 Closure due to striking off or suspension

-If you are a sole practitioner and you are facing a possible striking off or suspension, you should make arrangements in advance either to:
+If this were to occur, we would seek to recover the costs of the intervention from you.
+To avoid this, if you are a sole practitioner and you are facing a possible striking off or suspension, you should make arrangements in advance either to:

 - close the practice down from the date of the striking off or suspension, or